pboling/flag_shih_tzu/README.md

 ## How you can help!

-Take a look at the `reek` list, which is the file called `REEK`, and stat fixing things.
+Take a look at the `reek` list, which is the file called `.todo.reek`, and stat fixing things.
 Once you complete a change, run the tests.
 See "Running the gem tests".

 If the tests pass refresh the `reek` list:

-    bundle exec rake reek > REEK
+    bundle exec rake reek --todo

 Follow the instructions for "Contributing" below.